oracle-samples/posh-ovirt/README.md

 # Project name
+PoSh-oVirt

-PowerShell Module for OLVM (oVirt) Management.
+A PowerShell Module for OLVM (oVirt) Management.

 Quick Intro:
 All Functions and classes are prefaced with the lowercase letter "o" (for oVirt) to avoid PowerShell naming conflicts with other modules